How can smart lighting save you money?

 Have you ever walked into a public toilet where the lights turn on automatically?

-The most common type of smart lighting are motion detectors, which are often found in large commercial spaces like restaurants.
-However, there is plenty of use for motion detectors in the home.
-Firstly, this means that you don’t have to remember to turn the lights off.
-While it’s always good to make a conscious effort to save energy, motion detectors will reduce your energy expenditure by turning the lights out for you.
-This is particularly useful for large families with children and pets running in and out of different rooms.
+The most common type of smart lighting is motion detectors.
+These are often found in large commercial spaces like restaurants, but are also perfectly suited to the home.
+It’s a luxury to not have to find a light switch as you enter a room, and importantly, you don’t have to remember to turn the lights off as you leave.
+While it’s always good to make a conscious effort to save energy, motion detectors are a reliable and consistent technology.
+This is particularly useful for large families with children running in and out of different rooms.

 Smart lighting: Remote lighting